BlvckBytes/PipePredicates/README.md

 garbage-collected again.
 Parsed predicates are naturally depicted as an Abstract Syntax Tree, which arguably executes even faster than standard filters within the same realm of functionality; complex filters may take a few more nanoseconds, :).

-## TODOs

-- Detect version of CraftBook and disable this plugin if the newly added event is not yet supported